hariperla/SFND_2D_Feature_Tracking/README.md

 3. Compile: `cmake .. && make`
 4. Run it: `./2D_feature_tracking`.

-## Task 7
+### Task 7 - Performance evaluation of keypoints for different detectors
 > Detecting key points using different methods.
-Below is a csv indicating all the keypoints found for 10 images
+> Below is a markdown indicating all the keypoints found for 10 images using different detectors
 >
 | # |DETECTOR |0  |1  |2  |3  |4  |5  |6  |7  |8  |9  |
 |---|---------|---|---|---|---|---|---|---|---|---|---|